 The FMCBC continues to hold these lands in trust for the climbing community.
-We are continuing discussions with the District of Squamish regarding transfer of these lands for incorporation into a park, but only if an agreement can be reached which would see these lands protected in perpetuity.
+While we expect to have discussions with the District of Squamish in the future regarding transfer of these lands for incorporation into a park, an agreement must be be reached to ensure these lands are protected in perpetuity.
 The District of Squamish has granted a yearly permissive property tax exemption to the FMCBC since 2009 which allows the FMCBC to continue to hold these lands at no cost to our organization.

 December 2012 Update on District of Squamish Proposal